-Land and building leases consist of the Corporate office building with parking bays, explosives storage and handling facility, maintenance workshop and land where the Emulsion Plant is being commissioned.
-Expiry of the leases range from 2 months to 5 years with varying terms around rate adjustments and extension options.
+Land and building leases consist of the Corporate office building with parking bays, explosives storage and handling facility, maintenance workshop and land where the Emulsion Plant is located.
+Expiry of the leases range from 2 months to 6 years with varying terms around rate adjustments and extension options.

-Motor vehicle leases relate to light vehicles used by operations personnel.
-It expires in 10 months and the rentals are fixed with no option to extend.
+Motor vehicle leases relate to light vehicles used by operations personnel with expiry ranging from 2 to 3 years.
+The rentals are fixed with no option to extend.

-Computer equipment lease relates to the photocopier used in the Corporate office, which expires in January 2024.
+Computer equipment lease relates to the photocopiers with expiry of 3 years.
 Rentals are fixed with no further option to extend.